 Cell phones are also rated with hearing aids or cochlear implants that have a T-coil.
 (See Types of Hearing Aids, What are some features for hearing aids?)
-Note: Link the underline to that section) Those rated “good” or “excellent” for use with hearing aids set in T-coil mode will have a rating of T3 or T4.
-The higher the “T” rating, the less likely you will experience interference when the hearing aid is set in the T-coil mode while using the cell phone.
+Those rated "good" or "excellent" for use with hearing aids set in T-coil mode will have a rating of T3 or T4.
+The higher the "T" rating, the less likely you will experience interference when the hearing aid is set in the T-coil mode while using the cell phone.

 Hearing aid manufacturers also use a rating system from the same ANSI standard.
 The hearing aid ratings and the cell phone ratings should be combined to help identify combinations that will provide you with a positive experience.
 So, a hearing aid rated M2 and a wireless device rated M3 with a combined rating of 5 and would likely provide "normal" use.
 A ratings combination of 6 would likely provide "excellent performance".
 Every individual's hearing aid technology and settings are unique; therefore, these ratings do not guarantee performance.